XRPLF/xrpl-dev-portal/content/reference-data-api.md

 [Try it! >](data-api-v2-tool.html#get-ledger)

-The following URL parameters are required by this API endpoint:
+This method requires the following URL parameters:

 | Field | Value | Description |
 |-------|-------|-------------|
 | `ledger_identifier` | Ledger [Hash][], [Ledger Index][], or [Timestamp][] | (Optional) An identifier for the ledger to retrieve: either the full hash in hex, an integer sequence number, or a date-time.
 If a date-time is provided, retrieve the ledger that was most recently closed at that time.
 If omitted, retrieve the latest validated ledger. |

-Optionally, you can also include the following query parameters:
+Optionally, you can provide the following query parameters:

 | Field | Value | Description |
 |-------|-------|-------------|